Advanced SwiftUI TextField: Formatting and Validation

 }

-// Convert the text to a number, then convert it to a string (to ensure the text format is correct).
+// Convert text to number, then convert back to text (ensure text format is correct)

 if let value = try? formatter.parseStrategy.parse(text) {